lynnfaraday/aresmush.com/_root/fs3/fs3.3/chargen.md

 A few tips about Action Skills:

 * Fair/Good/Great are professional skill levels, so most of your job-related skills should be in this range.
-* You don't have to be an Expert to succeed in FS3.
+* You don't have to be amazing to succeed in FS3.
 Ratings 6+ are exceptional.
 * Your skills should generally match your professional experience.
 While some variation is allowed for talent (or lack thereof), be careful not to stray too far.
-A brand-new pilot with an Elite piloting skill isn't going to fly (pun intended).
+A brand-new pilot with an Amazing piloting skill isn't going to fly (pun intended).

 ### Specialties

 Some Action Skills are so broad that you need to pick a specialty.
 For instance, your paramedic's "Medicine" skill might be really good, but it doesn't cover brain surgery.
-If you take a specialized ability higher than Amateur, you must choose a specialty.
+If you take a specialized ability higher than Fair, you must choose a specialty.

 ### Buying Action Skills